tfabris/BlueGigaEmpeg/README.md

 connector, as described in the section of this document titled "Modify Empeg Car interior for I2S digital audio connection".

-Each one of the three I2S pins will need to be coming in through a set of resistors arranged in a voltage divider configuration, two 10k resistors for each one of the three lines.
+Each one of the three I2S lines will need to be reduced from 5v to 2.5v, to prevent frying the WT32i chip (I fried two chips this way until we figured this out).
+The I2S lines need to come in through a set of resistors arranged in a 50% voltage divider configuration, two 1.5k resistors for each one of the three lines.
+1.5k is used instead of 10k to improve the S/N ratio on the I2S lines at the expense of more current draw from the SA7705H DSP chip on the empeg Car.
+This fixes GitHub issue #69.
 Example of one line (repeat a total of three times, one for each of the I2S connections):

     EMPEG IISC-----VVVVV----+----VVVVV-----GND
-                  10Kohm    |    10Kohm                    (3x)
+                  1.5Kohm   |   1.5Kohm                    (3x)
                             |
                             +--------------WT32i PCM_CLK